How to Start a Daycare at Home

 • Fixed expenses, like leases, insurance, utilities, and administrative costs

 Make sure to add in a cushion to cover unexpected or emergency expenses.
-It’s also important to check for any tax breaks or local grants that can save you money both up front and long term.
+It’s also important to check for any tax breaks or local grants that can save you money both upfront and in the long term.

 How to Fund Startup Costs

 Not everyone has the capital to start a small business without financial assistance.
-The good news is that most small business owners can get started with just $10,000.
-This is a totally feasible goal for a home-based daycare center, and you can raise money a number of ways, including:
+The good news is that many small business owners can get started with just $10,000.
+This is a feasible goal for a home-based daycare center, and you can raise money in a number of ways, including:

-• Government assistance: There are a number of government resources available to small business owners, especially in today’s economic climate.
+• Government assistance: There are several government resources available to small business owners in general, and specifically for daycare centers as well.

 • Credit cards: Since daycare centers don’t cost very much to start, there is the option of funding your business through credit cards.
 This option is easy but often comes with high interest rates.